Skip to main content

 • Change of the registration holder.

-• Address updates resulting from street, city or zip code renaming conducted by government mandate, will require documentation issued by the authorities showing evidence that such is the case, or alternatively evidence of the notification to the notified body from the manufacturer to perform the address update on their Good Manufacturing Practice (GMP) certification.
+• Address updates resulting from street, city or zip code renaming conducted by government mandate, will require guidance documentation released by the authorities showing evidence that such is the case, or alternatively evidence of the notification to the notified body from the manufacturer to perform the address update on their Good Manufacturing Practice (GMP) certification.

-• Legal manufacturers may be added even without a CFS (or equivalent), as long as there’s documentation evidence of the relationship between stakeholders.
+• Legal manufacturers may be added even without a CFS (or equivalent), as long as there’s guidance documentation evidence of the relationship between stakeholders.

-• Legal documents shall be less than 30 months old when their validity periods haven’t been specified.
+• Legal guidance documents shall be less than 30 months old when their validity periods haven’t been specified.

-• There is confirmation that e-signatures are acceptable.
+• There is confirmation that e-signatures are acceptable

 Get the latest updates from Vistaar